Yes. The Annual Gathering will be a friendly and safe environment for our attendees and speakers.

 Short answer: A lot!
 Five full days of programming, eight meals (breakfast and lunch Thursday-Saturday, dinner on Thursday, and breakfast on Sunday), and 24-hour access to Hospitality (a large ballroom and de facto meeting place with snacks and drinks).

 Longer answer: Your registration fee includes all events and activities except for off-site tours (coming soon!), the Gala Dinner/speaker, and other smaller-scaled ticketed events.
 Of course, your registration fee also helps cover the cost of putting on a big convention (e.g., audio-visual charges for speaker rooms, our mobile event app, Wi-Fi, insurance, etc.).

 The bevy of free snacks and food in Hospitality — including continental breakfasts, lunches, and at least one dinner — is a good place to start.
 Besides tasty food, Hospitality is convenient, helping you stay on schedule with programs and other events you have planned.

 Experienced AG-goers always remember that it’s a five-day event.
 While Hospitality tries to cater to dietary restrictions and the scale of tastes, it’s in your interest to do what many AG pros do: hit a nearby grocery and stock your room with preferred items, sundries, and dietary musts.

 There really isn’t one large meeting that everyone attends.
 Members are encouraged to attend the Annual Business Meeting, an event required by our Bylaws.
 Probably the best-attended events are Mr. Mensa and the Gala Dinner.

-Save the Gala Dinner — the only scheduled meal not included in the breakfasts and lunches served in Hospitality — no. You will find that informal groups may go out to dinner, especially to the nearby Arizona Center, which is conveniently located next to the hotel.
-AG co-chair Brian Reeves recommends the Canyon Café.
+Save the Gala Dinner — the only scheduled meal not included in the breakfasts and lunches served in Hospitality — no. You will find that informal groups may go out to dinner at nearby restaurants or at the hotel restaurants.